123biswash/tourGuideApp/README.md

 The following **required** functionality is complete:

-* [ Complete] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* User can navigate around the app to check out Washington DC attractions

 ## Walkthrough